Anti-ballistic missile: Arrow 3

 The Arrow 3 system is capable of exo-atmosphere interception of ballistic missiles, including ICBMs.
 It also acts as an anti-satellite weapon.

-Lieutenant General Patrick J. O'Reilly, Director of the US Missile Defense Agency, said: "The design of Arrow 3 promises to be an extremely capable system, more advanced than what we have ever attempted in the U.S. with our programs."
+Lieutenant General Patrick J. O'Reilly, Director of the US Missile Defense Agency, said: "The design of Arrow 3 promises to be an extremely capable system, more advanced than what we have ever attempted in the US with our programs."

 On 10 December 2015 Arrow 3 scored its first intercept in a complex test designed to validate how the system can detect, identify, track and then discriminate real from decoy targets delivered into space by an improved Silver Sparrow target missile.
 According to officials, the milestone test paves the way toward low-rate initial production of the Arrow 3.